-Top 20 Universities in the UK for Graduate Employment – revealed
+Top 20 Universities in the UK for Employability

 Students attend university for a multitude of reasons – perhaps for the social factor, or an opportunity to learn the skills necessary to join a competitive workforce.
-No matter the reason, students are keenly aware of the investment attending university provides, and employability matters more than ever.
+No matter the reason, students are keenly aware of the investment attending university provides, and university employability rankings matter more than ever.

 And for some students, enrolling at a university that has a reputable graduate employment rate will ensure a relatively easy transition once graduating into the world of employment.